Veterans’ Preference in Federal Hiring

-Whether you are a veteran or serving on active duty, a reservist or guardsmen, one of your post-military job options is working for the federal government – good pay, good benefits, and you have preference in the hiring process.
-This article will help you understand how that preference works during the hiring process.
+Whether you are a veteran or serving on active duty, a reservist or a National Guard member, one of your post-military job options is working for the federal government – good pay, good benefits, and you have preference in the hiring process.
+This article will help you understand how that preference works.

 Check out our extensive resources below and at MOAA.org/FedJobs, and consider a membership upgrade to access resources available exclusively to Life and Premium members.
 For a more thorough description of the overall hiring process, see MOAA’s detailed guidance on applying for a federal job.
 Want to jump to a specific topic?
 Click the menu below.